 Update: On August 20, District Court Judge Marrero granted Vance’s motion to dismiss the new complaint.
-Both the District Court and the Second Circuit have already denied Trump’s request for a stay pending appeal.
-Unless the Supreme Court grants a stay, the records should be in the grand jury’s hands soon.
+The Second Circuit granted a stay of that order, but on October 7 it affirmed the dismissal.
+Absent intervention by the U.S. Supreme Court, the grand jury should have the records soon.

 Manhattan District Attorney Cyrus Vance, Jr. appears close to obtaining president Trump’s tax records.
 Vance first subpoenaed the records about a year ago.
 Last month the U.S. Supreme Court rejected Trump’s claim that the subpoena should be rejected because the president is absolutely immune from state criminal investigations.
 Trump’s attorneys then filed a new complaint once again challenging the subpoena, claiming it is overbroad and was issued in bad faith.
 Vance has now moved to dismiss that complaint.
 The DA seems likely to prevail and ultimately get the records.
 And although it’s unlikely that anything contained in the returns will be made public before the election, Vance’s pleading filed last Monday suggests that Trump could be facing a range of New York state criminal charges if he leaves office in 2021.